MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

         2. For all other supported Windows OS Version: C:\Windows\ServiceProfiles\GcaHostService\AppData\Local\Microsoft\GraphConnectorAgent\HostService\logs
     * Sort the log files in the folder in reverse order of “Modified Time” and open the latest two files.
     * Check for any error messages with following text: “No connection could be made because the target machine actively refused it.”
-        1. This indicates that there is an issue with the network settings that is preventing the GcaHostService virtual account from contacting "https://gcs.office.com" endpoint.
+        1. This indicates that there's an issue with the network settings that is preventing the GcaHostService virtual account from contacting "https://gcs.office.com" endpoint.
         2. Check with your network/proxy team to allow the virtual account (NT Service\GcaHostService), to send traffic to this domain.
         3. You can verify that the issue is resolved if the log file no longer contains these errors.